|

 Pack a bag for the both of you, pick your partner up for work, and take them out to dinner at a local romantic restaurant.
 As dinner ends, place two plane tickets to their dream destination on the table.
 Tell them the bags are packed and in the car, you took care of everything except for one more thing, get down on one knee and ask!
 You could also save the question for the destination, but that is all up to you.

-5 Best Places to Propose in Orlando
+The Best Places to Propose in Orlando

 Though not a full list of all the available places to propose in Orlando, this small collection of favorites is sure to wow your partner.

-Portofino Bay at Universal
+Loews Portofino Bay at Universal

 This universal resort has a classic Italian theme and is one of the prettiest resorts available on Universal property.
 If proposing in Universal is too crowded for you, this space is huge and has many options fit for your proposal in Orlando.